PDillis/pdillis.github.io/_posts/2018-04-18-PythonChatbot0.markdown

 bot_template = "ELIZA : {}"
 ```

-As a first step,`ELIZA` will simply repeat back the message the user inputs:
+I prefer this template to the original by Weizenbaum, as this will make it easier to separate which line is done by the user and which by `ELIZA`.
+As a first step, `ELIZA` will simply repeat back the message the user inputs:

 ```python
 def respond(message):